commontoolsinc/tutorials/state.md

 ---
 ## State and Cells

-You'll be learning how to handle state within the Common Tools runtime.
+We'll be learning how to handle state within the Common Tools runtime.
 The most direct way to store state is via `Cells`.
 Cells store and access data.
-You can set data in a cell via the set() function.
-You can also retrieve data via the get() function, we'll demonstrate that in a later section.
+We can set data in a cell via the set() function.
+We can also retrieve data via the get() function, we'll demonstrate that in a later section.
 There are many ways to create cells and we'll get to all of them, but for now, we'll start with the `cell<T>()` function available in Recipes.
-You've already used this in {ref}`calling_llm`
+We've already used this in {ref}`calling_llm`

 Creating a cell is quite easy!
-Let's create the beginnings of a character sheet, one you might use playing a table top role playing game.
+Let's create the beginnings of a character sheet, one we might use playing a table top role playing game.
 Don't worry if you don't get the reference, it should be easy to follow.

 ```{code-block} typescript
 export default recipe("state test", () => {